Naom-Roads/client-myflix/README.md

 # Welcome to Myflix Client

 Application is the server side component of a the MyFlix application.
 The Web application provides users with access to the information about different movies, directors, genres using a secure interface.
 Users can sign up, login and save their favorite movies on a list that is unique to them.
+This application was built using React.

 <img width="1148" alt="myflixreact" src="https://user-images.githubusercontent.com/44932790/158056742-9b2fc4e1-a6dc-443c-b54b-d7a923228fb8.png">